Ballhaus Innsbruck

 The power of geography

-The location between the Wipptal valley in the south and the Nordkette mountain range not only influences the frequency of migraines, but also the leisure activities of Innsbruck residents, as Weber also recognised.
-"The locals are characterised by their cheerfulness and charity, they especially love shore excursions in the beautiful season."
-One may talk about Kindness and benevolence The Innsbruck locals argue that excursions in the form of hiking, skiing or cycling are still very popular today.
-No wonder, Innsbruck is surrounded by mountains.
-You can be in the middle of the forest within a few minutes from anywhere in the city.
-Young people from all over Europe spend at least part of their time studying at the University of Innsbruck, not only because of the excellent professors and facilities, but also to spend their free time on the slopes, mountain bike routes and hiking trails without having to miss out on urban flair.
+The location between the Wipptal Valley in the south and the Nordkette range influences not only the frequency of migraines, but also the leisure activities of Innsbruck’s residents, as Weber also observed.
+“The inhabitants are distinguished by their sociability and benevolence; they particularly enjoy excursions into the countryside during the fine season.”
+One may debate the sociability and benevolence of Innsbruck’s residents, but countryside outings in the form of hiking, ski touring, or cycling remain very popular today.
+No wonder—Innsbruck is surrounded by mountains.
+Within minutes, one can be standing in the middle of a forest from almost anywhere in the city.
+Young people from across Europe spend at least part of their studies at the University of Innsbruck, not only because of its excellent professors and facilities, but also to enjoy their free time on ski slopes, mountain bike trails, and hiking paths without having to forgo urban flair.
 This is both a blessing and a curse.
-As a major employer and training centre, the university boosts the economy, while at the same time the cost of living in the city, which cannot grow any further because it is squeezed between the mountains, increases due to students from abroad.
+The university, as a major employer and educational institution, boosts the economy, while at the same time the influx of students from elsewhere drives up the cost of living in a city that, hemmed in by mountains, cannot expand further.

-Innsbruck's rise to become the centre of Tyrol in the 15th century is also largely due to the city's location.
-The Brenner Pass is very low and makes it relatively easy to cross the Alpine belt that winds around Italy's northern border.
-In the days before the railway brought goods and people effortlessly from A to B, crossing the Alps was hard work and the Brenner Pass was a welcome relief.
-Between 1239 and 1303, Innsbruck was the only town between „Mellach and Ziller“ in the central Inn Valley, which had the princely right of settlement.
-Here, goods had to be transferred from one cart to the next within the regulated cartage system, an enormous advantage for Innsbruck's economy.
-Innsbruck was not quite as rich as Bolzano and had no political significance until the early 15th century, but became one of the most important transport and trade hubs in the Alpine region The former provincial capital of Merano had no chance against the city on the Inn between Brenner, Scharnitz and the Achen Pass in the long term due to its remoteness.
-Its location in the Alps also favoured tourism, which gained a foothold from the 1860s at the latest.
-Travellers appreciated the combination of easy accessibility, urban infrastructure and Alpine flair.
-With the development of the mountainous region by railway, it was easy to travel and spend leisure time in the mountains or at one of the spas without having to forego the comforts of city life.
-By the time they were tamed by the railway, the Alps had gone from being a source of problems to an economic factor.
-Gone were the times characterised by difficult agriculture; yesterday's enemy became a saviour.
+What today may be perceived as a limitation to spatial growth was once a reason for growth.
+Innsbruck was fortunate to have access to fresh drinking water thanks to the nearby mountains.
+In the 15th century, the Nordkette was tapped to supply the city with drinking water.
+In 1485, the city council had a pipeline laid from a spring in Gramart, near today’s Katzenbründlweg east of Hungerburg, into the city.
+Using larch-wood pipes up to four meters long, clean water was conducted down into the valley floor.
+At the Inn Bridge, the pipeline branched left and right toward Mariahilf and St. Nikolaus, and across the Inn into the old town and the Neustadt.
+Until this small technical masterpiece was constructed, Innsbruck—like other cities—had relied on groundwater from wells.
+This water was often stagnant and full of pathogens.
+Beer and wine were not considered safer everyday beverages than water without reason.
+While the plague could not be kept at bay permanently, typhus and cholera were less widespread than in other cities.
+Not only because of its drinking water did Innsbruck rise in the 15th century from a small trading outpost to the residence city of the Tyrolean sovereigns.
+The Brenner Pass is very low and allows the Alpine belt winding along Italy’s northern border to be crossed relatively easily.
+In times before railways transported goods and people effortlessly from A to B, crossing the Alps was hard labor, and the Brenner was a welcome relief.
+Between 1239 and 1303, Innsbruck was the only city between “Mellach and Ziller” in the central Inn Valley to hold the princely staple right.
+Within the regulated carting system, goods had to be transferred from one wagon to another here—an enormous advantage for Innsbruck’s economy.
+Innsbruck was not as wealthy as Bolzano and had no political significance until the early 15th century, but it became one of the most important transport and trading hubs in the Alpine region.
+The former provincial capital Merano had no long-term chance against the city on the Inn between the Brenner, Scharnitz, and Achen passes due to its isolation.
+The Alpine location also favored tourism, which gained a foothold by the 1860s at the latest.
+Travelers appreciated the combination of easy accessibility, urban infrastructure, and alpine flair.
+With the opening up of the mountainous region by rail, visitors could travel comfortably, spend their leisure time in the mountains or in one of the spa resorts, and still enjoy the comforts of city life.
+Once tamed by the rails, the Alps had transformed from a source of problems into an economic asset.
+The era shaped by difficult agricultural conditions was over; yesterday’s enemy had become a savior.